 allowable costs.
 Allowable costs are expenses that may be funded by this award program.
 The COPS Office Anti-Heroin Task Force program provides funding for equipment, services, personnel, and other costs purchased or hired on or after the award start date.
 Upon review of your submitted budget, any unallowable costs were removed.
-The Financial Clearance Memorandum (FCM) that was included in your award package outlined your allowable costs and noted any relevant revisions that were made to your original budget submission.
+Your award package specifies your allowable costs, contains the final budget category amounts for which your agency was approved and notes any relevant revisions that were made to your original budget submission.

 audit.
-Work done by auditors, including both the Office of the Inspector General (OIG) and state or local auditors, to examine financial statements and to review authorized officials.
-The authorized officials are the individuals in your organization who have final authority and responsibility for all programmatic and financial decisions regarding this award.
-At the time of award application, your agency listed the law enforcement executive (usually the chief of police, sheriff, etc.) and the government executive (usually the mayor, board president, etc.) for your agency.
-These executives are listed on your award document and are understood to be your authorized officials.
-If any of the executive information is incorrect, please submit the correct information to the COPS Office by completing an official Change of Information (COI) form available online at www.cops.usdoj.gov.
+Work done by auditors, including both the Office of the Inspector General (OIG) and state or local auditors, to examine financial statements and to review authorized representatives.
+The authorized representatives are the individuals in your organization who have final authority and responsibility for all programmatic and financial decisions regarding this award.
+At the time of award application, your agency listed authorized representatives for your agency.
+These executives are listed in your award package and are understood to be your authorized representatives.
+If any of the executive information is incorrect, please update the information in JustGrants.